This examination is designed to test a candidate’s knowledge and understanding on the concepts

 II.
 They complement each other and work towards achieving a high standard of compliance

 III.
-Both functions are responsible to assess the suitability and independence of external auditors
+Both functions are responsible to assess the suitability and

 IV.
 Compliance Officers may use internal audit reports to identify compliance issues within the firm